-Legal matters involved in buying in Cyprus
+Legal information for buying property in Cyprus

 The legal procedures for purchasing property in Cyprus will be familiar to British buyers since they are based on English law, with none of that confusing business with notaries that you find in other Mediterranean countries.

 There are differences between the UK and Cypriot systems though.
 When you decide on a property you will normally be expected to pay a reservation deposit to set the price and take it off the market.
 The deposit will usually not exceed one percent of the price, or €3,000, whichever is more.
 This sets the price and prevents gazumping.

 Specific Performance Law

 The property market in Cyprus was blighted in the early 2000s by sharp practices and outright illegality that left some buyers and investors out of pocket.
 The problems were primarily in the off-plan market, where developers took out mortgages on the land to finance the development but did not pay them off, leaving buyers not owning the land on which their home has been built.
 This has, however, led to greater transparency and safer legal procedures today, in particular the Specific Performance Law, which gives a contract of sale precedence over any pre-existing mortgage.
 Even so, your lawyer should ensure there are no outstanding debts on “your” land.